BesuDesta/next-portfolio/README.md

     @apply w-full max-w-4xl  flex md:flex-row flex-col justify-between px-4 py-8 gap-4;
   }
 }
 ```

 </details>

-**layout.tsx**
+**globals.css:**
-- The layout.tsx file serves as the main layout component for your Next.js application.
-It sets up the structure, global styles, and essential metadata for the application, ensuring consistency and SEO optimization across all pages.
+The global.css file defines the global styles for the project using Tailwind CSS and custom CSS rules.
+It is divided into several layers and focuses on the following key functionalities:

 <details>
 <summary><code>layout.tsx</code></summary>